shadowed1/ChromeOS_PowerControl/README.md

 Removed Intel Turbo Boost questions from installer but keeping the options to toggle in PowerControl.`
 - 0.20: `Added dimming feature for SleepControl.
 Fixed SleepControl not switching between power and battery modes.
 Fixed some minor typos.
 Added delay on startup for SleepControl.
-Improved audio detection for sleep prevention.`
+Improved audio detection for sleep prevention.` 0.21: `Added option to toggle audio detection on and off when on battery or power for sleep.`

 <br>